 This means that the regulations that allow outdoor camping in Scotland do not apply in this park and only in this park.

 We also encounter landscapes and lakes like these.
-We were very lucky because it rained so little.
-There were clouds as you see in the photo, but it didn’t rain and the days were super pleasant.
+We were fortunate because it rained so little.
+As you see in the photo, there were clouds, but it didn’t rain, and the days were super pleasant.

-We were heading towards Kilchurn castle which is a completely abandoned castle and half-destroyed but visitable, until 17:00.
-We knew we weren’t on time, so we were dedicated to enjoying the scenery knowing that the castle was going to see it on the outside.
+We knew we weren’t on time, so we were dedicated to enjoying the scenery, knowing that the castle was going to see it on the outside.

 Prepare your trip to Scotland